WHALES OF LORETO

 Blue whale expedition:

-Snacks & Lunch: Enjoy included healthy snacks and lunch to keep you energized throughout the day.
+Light breakfast, snacks & lunch: Enjoy included light breakfast, healthy snacks and lunch to keep you energized throughout the day.
+(Special diets upon request: Vegan, vegetarian, pescatarian, gluten free…)

-Expedition Gear: Explore comfortably with binoculars, hydrophone, fins, snorkel, and mask, along with an ultralight towel, a personal box lunch, and a water mug and blankets.
+Expedition gear: Educational materials, safety kit with satellite phone, binoculars, hydrophone, fins, snorkel, and mask, along with an ultralight towel, a personal box lunch, and a water mug and blankets.

 Small Group: Experience a more intimate adventure with a maximum of 8 participants.